jonfernq/Digital-Philology/BurmeseChronicle/README.md

 What follows consists of the story narratives of the Glass Palace Chronicle translation above in summary form.
-This is done in a sense, to get it out of the way before presenting my own translation of the greater part of the chronicle, and moving on from that towards integration into a greater regional history from the Bay of Bengal to Yunnan.
+This is done in a sense, to get it out of the way before presenting my own translation of the greater part of the chronicle, and moving on from that towards integration into a greater regional history from the Bay of Bengal to Yunnan, but not a history in a strictly factual sense, but rather one based on the stories of historical chronicles, taking an [emic](https://en.wikipedia.org/wiki/Emic_and_etic) insider's perspective on genres of history writing ultimately derived from the Indian Pali and Sanskrit traditions.

 ### Kings of Pagan